cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine.md

 ::: tip

-If you already have TrollStore installed, you can skip this section.
+If you already have TrollStore installed, you will not need a computer for any of the subsequent steps, and you can skip this section.

 :::